Nikkei unruffled by weak GDP, investors eye stimulus

 Sharp Corp (6753.T) dropped 4.3 percent, continuing a sharp descent triggered by a downward revision of its full-year guidance, despite a Nikkei business daily report on Saturday that it is considering selling its liquid crystal display (LCD) modules to Taiwan's Hon Hai Precision Industry (2317.TW).

-Market analysts said the market was likely to remain in "holiday mode" this week, characterised by thin trade due to a lack of catalysts.
+Market analysts said the market was likely to remain in "holiday mode" this week, characterized by thin trade due to a lack of catalysts.

-"It's going to be defined by technical parameters this week," said Toshiyuki Kanayama, senior market analyst at Monex.

 The Nikkei is up 5.1 percent on the year, but is still 13.4 percent off its one-year high of 10,255.15 hit on March 27, hurt by concerns about falling global demand.